rusini666/rusini666/README.md

 - 📫 How to reach me **rusini.20200205@iit.ac.lk**
-- 🎓 I’m currently following a Bachelor's Degree in Artificial Intelligence and Data Science.
+- 🎓 I’m currently following a Bachelor's Degree in Software Engineering.

 ## 🔗: Connect with me: